fcitx5-android/fcitx5-android/README.md

 ### Dependencies

-- Android SDK Platform & Build-Tools 33.
+- Android SDK Platform & Build-Tools 34.
-- Android NDK (Side by side) 25 & CMake 3.22.1, they can be installed using SDK Manager in Android Studio or `sdkmanager` command line. **Note:** NDK 21 & 22 are confirmed not working with this project.
+- Android NDK (Side by side) 25 & CMake 3.22.1, they can be installed using SDK Manager in Android Studio or `sdkmanager` command line.
 - [KDE/extra-cmake-modules](https://github.com/KDE/extra-cmake-modules)
 - GNU Gettext >= 0.20 (for `msgfmt` binary; or install `appstream` if you really have to use gettext <= 0.19.)